CMC-lab/TranCIT/paper/paper.md

 ## Implementation details

-`trancit` is distributed under the BSD-2 license.
+`trancit` is distributed under the BSD-2-Clause license.
 The package features a modular architecture separating causality, modeling, simulation, and utilities [@nouri_2025_trancit_package; @nouri2025trancit].
 It includes robust error handling, a comprehensive `pytest` test suite, and GitHub Actions continuous integration.
-Community contributions are welcome with detailed guidelines in the repository.
+Detailed information about the software architecture, dependencies, and design choices is available in the package documentation (see `docs/software_architecture.rst` in the repository).

 ## Acknowledgments